Raelifin/sumibli/raw/spec.md

 |u + i|🎏ui|wiː
 |u + a|🎏ua|wɑː

-The middle-sound of a syllable ("ufamglabai") consists of either a vowel by itself, a diphthong, or the letter thil followed by a vowel.
+The middle-sound of a syllable ("ufamglabai") consists of either a vowel by itself, a diphthong, or the letter thul followed by a vowel.

-💻ufamglabai ≔ ufamglakau \| ufamglakautsi \| thil & ufamglakau
+💻ufamglabai ≔ ufamglakau \| ufamglakautsi \| thul & ufamglakau

 An orientation is either left or right, indicated by the letter "thui" or "thau", respectively.

 💻orientation ≔ thui \| thau

-A "💻thur*💬" is an optional "thur" that, when present, can optionally have an orientation.
+A "💻thir*💬" is an optional "thir" that, when present, can optionally have an orientation.

-💻thur* ≔ optional (thur & orientation?)
+💻thir* ≔ optional (thir & orientation?)

-An "ufamglanaisau" or "bridge-consonant" is either the letter thih, a standard consonant, or the letter thur followed by an optional pair of an orientation ("thui" or "thau") and an optional standard consonant.
-In other words, ufamglanaisau are either a standard consonant, a thur*, both, or neither.
-When it's both, the thur* must also have an orientation vowel.
+An "ufamglanaisau" or "bridge-consonant" is either the letter thih, a standard consonant, or the letter thir followed by an optional pair of an orientation ("thui" or "thau") and an optional standard consonant.
+In other words, ufamglanaisau are either a standard consonant, a thir*, both, or neither.
+When it's both, the thir* must also have an orientation vowel.

 💻ufamglanaisau
   ≔ thih
   \| ufamglanaiva
-  \| thur & (optional (orientation & ufamglanaiva?))
+  \| thir & (optional (orientation & ufamglanaiva?))

 🔝